Association of Heads of Independent Girls' Schools: History

 The national organisation was disbanded on 26 August 1985 when the Association of Heads of Independent Schools of Australia was founded.

 AHIGS first admitted male heads of girls' schools to membership from 1973 however, so far no male member has been elected to the position of President.

-Presidents
+Presidents of the New South Wales association

 Independent Girls' Schools Sporting Association

 The thirty-two members' schools of AHIGS are eligible to participate and compete against each other in a number of sporting carnivals and interschool sports through IGSA Sport (formerly known as IGSSA).
 Secondary school girls compete in team and individual sports at school level and can be selected to represent IGSA Sport as part of the NSWCIS and All Schools sporting pathways.

 Archdale debating competition

 The Archdale Debating Competition is a competition conducted by the Association of Heads of Independent Girls' Schools for the benefit of students from 24 of its members' schools.

 Established in the early 1970s, it is an annual competition conducted over two terms (typically between March and August), with each member school entering a team into each of the divisions.
 The Archdale Shield is awarded to the school which performs best across the whole competition.
 The award is determined through an overall points score after the conclusion of the final round.

 The competition is named in honour of Helen Elizabeth (Betty) Archdale (August 21, 1907–January 11, 2000), former principal of The Women's College at the University of Sydney (1946–1957), and former headmistress of Abbotsleigh (1958–1970).
 Betty Archdale was also a talented cricketer, captaining the English women's cricket team in 1934 and 1935.
 In 1944 Archdale was awarded an Order of the British Empire for her part in getting nurses out of Singapore during World War II.
 In 1999 she was one of the first ten women to be granted Honorary Life Membership of Marylebone Cricket Club in England.
 Archdale was listed as an Australian Living Treasure in 1997.